 3.1 The Yoking-proof.
-This is a proof of simultaneous presence of two tags $tag_A$ , $tag_B$ in the range of a reader [13].
-The tags have secret keys $k_A$ , $k_B$ , known to the Verifier but not the READER, and counters $c_A$ , $c_B$ .
+This is a proof of simultaneous presence of two tags in the range of a reader [12].
 The reader scans the tags sequentially.
-The protocol is described in Fig. 1. $MAC{(\cdot)}(\cdot)$ is a keyed message authentication code, $f{(.)}(.)$ a keyed hash function and $P{AB}$ the resulting yoking-proof.
-The reader scans the tags sequentially.
-The tags have secret keys $k_A$ , $k_B$ , known to the Verifier but not the reader, and counters, $c_A$ , $c_B$ , and use a keyed message authentication code and a keyed hash function to compute a "yoking-proof".

-Saito and Sakurai observed [18] that a minimalist version of this proof (that does not use counters) is subject to an interleaving attack in which the adversary combines flows from different sessions (obtained by rogue readers) to get a valid proof.
-The attack was shown [5] to extend to the full version of the proof, (Figure 1), but it was also shown that it can be easily be prevented.
+The tags have secret keys known to the Verifier but not the reader, and counters, and use a keyed message authentication code and a keyed hash function to compute a "yoking-proof".
+Saito and Sakurai observed [17] that a minimalist version of this proof (that does not use counters) is subject to an interleaving attack.
+The attack was shown [5] to extend to the full version of the proof, but it was also shown that it can be easily be prevented.

 There are two other weaknesses we shall discuss here.
-The first concerns the fact that the tags in the voking-proof do not (and cannot) check each other's computation.
+The first concerns the fact that the tags do not (and cannot) check each other's computation.
 This implies that in the offline mode unrelated tags can participate in a yoking session, and that the failure will only be detected by the Verifier at some later time, not by the reader.
 While, from an authentication perspective, this may not represent a security threat, in many practical applications it is an undesirable waste of resources, and could be characterized as a DoS vulnerability.
 To appreciate how accidental pairing may create challenges to real-world applications-e.g., where yoking is used to ensure that components are grouped in a shipment, consider the following scenario.
 A reader is configured to take temporary measures after a failed yoking attempt, e.g., notify an assembly worker of a missing component in a shipment pallet.
-This capability is denied if a tag (either accidentally or maliciously) engages in yoking sessions with unrelated tags, and possibly even with itself-for the latter, we refer the reader to the modified re-play attack scenario described in [18].
-Accidental occurrences of this type might not be unlikely, in particular with anonymous yoking-proofs, and they are facilitated by the fact that the scanning range of readers may vary according to different environmental conditions. (making it difficult to use topological constraints to limit readers to interact with only one pair or group of tags at a time).
-Additionally, undesirable yoking may result simply because the typically small RFID tags are easily misplaced or surreptitiously introduced.

-In order to prevent this kind of vulnerability, in our protocols we use a group secret key $k{group}$ , which is shared by all the tags belonging to that group.
+This capability is denied if a tag (either accidentally or maliciously) engages in yoking sessions with unrelated tags, and possibly even with itself-for the latter, we refer the reader to the modified re-play attack scenario described in [17].
+Accidental occurrences of this type might not be unlikely, in particular with anonymous yoking-proofs, and they are facilitated by the fact that the scanning range of readers may vary according to different environmental conditions.
+In order to prevent this kind of vulnerability, in our protocols we use a group secret key $k{aroup}$ , which is shared by all the tags belonging to that group.